Mark-MDO47/ArduinoClass/04_TheFinale/README.md

 } // end DFcheckSoundDone()
 ```

-We also want to have a background of LEDs all OFF (CRGB::Black) when the smiley face appears until a pattern is commanded.<br>
+Odds and Ends - we also want to have a background of LEDs all OFF (CRGB::Black) when the smiley face appears until a pattern is commanded.<br>
 VC_DemoReel.ino smiley face background.<br>
 ```C
 /////////////////////////////////////////////////////////////////////////////////////////////////////////